 Aggravated Assault Lawyer Mississauga, ON

-This criminal charge is on the serious end of the heirarchy of the type of assault charges and is considered the most serious as often the harm inflicted on the victim by the accused is considered severe.
+This criminal charge is on the serious end of the hierarchy of the type of assault charges and is considered the most serious as often the harm inflicted on the victim by the accused is considered severe.
 Aggravated assault under section 268 of the Criminal Code reads “Everyone commits an aggravated assault who wounds, maims, disfigures or endangers the life of the complainant.”

 This type of charge is not proceeded summarily by the prosecution.
 Given the seriousness of the charge, the prosecution proceeds by indictment.
 Indictment is treated more severely and the accused can elect a mode of trial whether by judge alone or judge and jury.